sunluelectric/playground/javascript/notebook.md

 For example, consider a web page.
 HTML records the content of the web page, while CSS determines the presentation of the content.
 JavaScript is the actual logics integrated into the web page which makes it not only a static poster but a interactive application with data transmission.
 For example, JavaScript can respond to the button clicks on the web page, retrieve data from a remote server, and subsequently display the data on the in a dynamic manner.

+A new version of JavaScript is released every year, with the release name "ES20XX" where "XX" is the release year.
+JavaScript has a well designed backwards compatible compatible, which means an old JavaScript program can always run on a new browser.
+The reverse is not true.

 # JavaScript Runtime Setup

 ## Browser-Based JavaScript Runtime